Hair Loss: How to reverse it?

 - There is still no scientific evidence that assures castor oil is effective for hair growth.

 - Castor oil penetrates easily and goes to our blood system through the scalp, which could cause some adverse side effects.
 It is not suitable for pregnant women or people with chronic diseases.

 Did you know Jojoba is technically not an oil but a wax?
 Why is this important?
 Well, because they imitate natural body oils, so when we apply them to our skin, we can make it believe that it’s been produced naturally.

 Jojoba oil is super moisturizing, but it won’t leave any residue (SCORE!).
 It stimulates hair cells to reproduce themselves.
-Adding 3-4 drops on your hand when you are conditioning your hair (don’t add it to the bottle, this might mess up the pH of your product) will help protect hair strands from drying up and breaking.
+Adding 3 – 4 drops on your hand when you are conditioning your hair will help protect hair strands from drying up and breaking.
+Make sure you don’t add it to the bottle and just to the portion you will use as it may mess up the pH of your product.

 - It doesn’t have any side effects, and it can be stored for a long time without conservatives.

 Always choose organic natural oils, because those with conservatives contain ingredients that are not good for your skin and hair.
 An extra tip, buy it cold-pressed so that you really obtain all the benefits of the oil.